-In order to fully understand the policing issues facing areas where major developments are planned, the CPDA will often make contact with neighbourhood teams, counter terrorism security advisors (CTSA), anti-social behaviour officers, property services, CCTV operators.
+In order to fully understand the policing issues facing areas where major developments are planned, the CPDA will often make contact with neighbourhood teams, CTSAs, anti-social behaviour officers, property services and CCTV operators.
 The information gained through this consultation process will be taken into consideration when determining a response to a pre-planning consultation or a formal planning application.

 Who is my CPDA?

 There are four CPDAs geographically based across the Force.
 Contact your local CPDA (opens new window).